 - Voluntary Cosmetic Registration Program

-FDA routinely conducts field examinations and collects samples of cosmetics to verify that the ingredients (such as color additives) are suitable and safe for use in cosmetics, and verifies the color additives declared on the labeling have been approved by FDA for the intended use.
-Additionally, the product labeling is reviewed to ensure it complies with labeling requirements.
+The FDA conducts field examinations and collects samples of cosmetics to verify that the products and ingredients are suitable and safe for their intended use (e.g. a color additive in an eye shadow has been approved for use around the eye).

 For more information visit the information for cosmetics importers page.

-FDA provides a list of import alerts by industry.
-To view the list of import alerts related to cosmetic products visit the import alert for cosmetics page.
+The FDA provides a list of import alerts by industry.
+To view the list of import alerts related to cosmetics visit the import alert for cosmetics page.

 - Declared Manufacturer